 If you were to go back 20 years, you would see that law firm marketing was starkly different than it is today.
 You would see more billboards, late-night infomercials, neighborhood flyers, and newspaper ads.
 These days, we have websites, SEO, pay-per-click ads, and social media marketing.
 The options available to lawyers today give them countless opportunities to grow their practice.

 Wildly successful lawyers in 1999 and 2019 have one thing in common: they have a process to convert a prospect into a paying client.
 This process is called a marketing funnel.
-And the law firm marketing funnel is the backbone of their marketing strategy.
+And the law firm’s marketing funnel is the backbone of its marketing strategy.

 What’s a Law Firm Marketing Funnel?

 Imagine taking your clients on a journey.
 On this journey, they first learn who you are and what you do.
 Next, they become familiar with your message, your brand, and what you can offer them.
 Lastly, they reach the point where it’s time for them to connect with your company and become a client.

 This hypothetical journey is what’s called a marketing funnel.
 If you advertise online (or simply advertise at all), you will want to adopt this marketing model for your law firm.

 The top of the funnel is the widest.
 This is where most of your prospects will enter the journey.
 This is where awareness of who you are is generated.